Vote for Change,

 That complacency is exactly how one-party rule survives.

-This election on May 7th can be different.
+This election on the 7th May can be different.

 Forest Hall can do the same.